-Only a few things that surprised me about this poll:
+Only a few things surprised me about this poll:

-Everything else more or less matched up with what I’d expect.
+Everything else more or less matched up with what I’d expect, particularly with

 Anyhow, just thought I’d share in case you were curious to know where other foreigners are living in Latin America.